Epicodus-Curriculum/shared-full-stack/webpack-hosting.md

 ### Configure a Publishing Source

-It’s possible to configure our GitHub Pages site to publish when changes are pushed to a specific branch, or we can write a GitHub Actions workflow to publish our site.
+It's possible to configure our GitHub Pages site to publish when changes are pushed to a specific branch, or we can write a GitHub Actions workflow to publish our site.
 So for instance we could set our `main` branch as the publishing source and have GitHub automatically deploy any time changes are pushed to the `main` branch.
 [See this page in the GitHub docs for how to set a custom publishing source.](https://docs.github.com/en/pages/getting-started-with-github-pages/configuring-a-publishing-source-for-your-github-pages-site)

 ### Enforce HTTPS